- Cities of: Courtenay Comox Campbell River

 UBC Clinical Assistant Professor; UVic Associate Clinical Professor

 Nature itself is the best physician – Hippocrates

 Our site is named for Strathcona Provincial Park, which is the beautiful playground that unites our three communities: Courtenay, Comox, and Campbell River.
 We are fortunate enough to live in an area of the world surrounded by nature.
 In one day, it possible to ski, cycle, kayak, and canoe – you can even compete in a race which features all those activities!

 Our Site, Our Residents and Our Staff:

-As with any program you need to choose a site that is going to be best for you.
-We all want our residents to thrive and be happy.
-If you are motivated, involved in your community, looking for a challenge while making new friends in a welcoming environment, Strathcona Site may be the site for you.
+At the end of the day, you need to choose a site that is going to be the best fit for yourself and your family.
+We pride ourselves on the health and happiness of our residents and the people who support them.
+If you are motivated, self-directed, and looking for a challenging but welcoming environment, Strathcona may be the site for you!

 Residents 2013 Intro to Rural:

 Strathcona Site 2014

 Strathcona Rural Night 2014